 It reminds me of what happens to people whose engines have vanished, their get-up-and-go extinguished by burnout.
 Burnout doesn’t just kill physical vitality, motivation, and any semblance of work-life balance, it also guts the entire internal combustion machinery.
 You can’t get the ignition to turn over, because there’s nothing to turn over.

 Unlike with the gag car, we can’t look under the skin and spot the problem.
 But the void is as real as inside that vehicle, and we have to recognize it and resolve it or pay with serious consequences for work, health, family, and life.

 In an always-on world, many will face burnout at least once in their careers, and once they do and recover from it, they will never go down that road again because of the misery it inflicts on every part of work and life.
 Burnout can lead to major health issues, from stroke to depression.

 Burnout isn’t just being very tired, which it is (the main dimension is exhaustion).
-It’s a serious medical condition that can set off other problems—depression, stroke, suicidal thoughts, breakdown.
+It’s a serious medical condition that can set off other problems—depression, stroke, heart attacks, suicidal thoughts, breakdown.
 The last stage of chronic stress, burnout occurs when all your energetic resources—emotional, physical, and mental—have been used up.